Duration & Fees

 DAY 2: Masai Mara (Breakfast / Lunch / Dinner)

-Leave the Masai Mara early in the morning, and pass through the scenic tea plantations of Kericho before descending the Rift Valley Plateau, on the way to Kisumu - Kenya’s harbour town on the banks of Africa’s largest lake, Lake Victoria.
-Here stocks will be replenished and an overnight stop will be made.
+To-day will see the group leave the Masai Mara early in the morning, and pass through the scenic tea plantations of Kericho before descending the Rift Valley Plateau, on the way to Eldoret.

 Today the border into Uganda is crossed and an overnight stop made in the capital city, Kampala.
 Uganda is a small country of striking physical beauty.
 Its landscapes vary from the fertile green areas around the northern shores of Lake Victoria to the snow capped Ruwenzori Mountains in the west and the semi-desert region in the north.
 The political instability that has haunted Uganda in the past has actually had the positive effect of leaving the country free of the over commercialism so common in other parts of Africa.
 The current administration under President Museveni has devoted considerable effort and funds to return Uganda to its former status as one of Africa's most prosperous and, from a tourist’s point of view, one of the most appealing and interesting countries to visit.